2011 Vuelta a España: Team classification

 The UCI disqualified Juan José Cobo and Carlos Barredo from the race.
-If you ignore them in the dayly results, Geox–TMC would drop to 3rd place, Rabobank would end up 13th, and Team RadioShack would be 10th.
+If you ignore them in the daily results, Geox–TMC would drop to 3rd place, Rabobank would end up 13th, and Team RadioShack would be 10th.

 World rankings points

 The Vuelta was one of 27 events throughout the season that contributed points towards the 2011 UCI World Tour.
 Points were awarded to the top 20 finishers overall, and to the top five finishers in each stage.
 Only riders on UCI ProTour teams were eligible to receive rankings points, so winner Juan Cobo was not rewarded in this table.